Sir-Jude/Distriflask/README.md

 ```
 **Important**: *db.create_all()* creates the tables for all the models that have been defined in the application, but if new models are added later, the command needs to be run again.

-Using SQLite, to check whether the tables have been created, run the command
+To check whether the tables have been created, run the command (SQLite only)
 ```
 sqlite3 <relative_path_to_the_database_file>
 # for example